Shalu-Bhati/Springboot_LMS-SGA_II/SGA_II_LMS-Springboot/README.md

 └── pom.xml
 ```

-## Entity Relationship
+## Data Model Relationships

-- Author (1) ----< Book (N)
+- **Author** has a one-to-many relationship with **Book**
-  - One Author can have multiple Books
+  - One author can write multiple books
-  - Each Book belongs to exactly one Author
+  - Each book is associated with exactly one author

-## Usage
+## How to Use the Application

 1. **Home Page**
-   - Navigate to the home page to see options for managing books and authors
+   - Start from the homepage to navigate between book and author management sections

-2. **Managing Authors**
+2. **Author Management**
-   - View all authors: Click on "View All Authors"
+   - View all authors: Click "View All Authors"
-   - Add a new author: Click on "Add New Author"
+   - Add new author: Click "Add New Author"
-   - Update an author: Click on "Edit" button next to the author
+   - Edit existing author: Click "Edit" next to the author
-   - View author details: Click on "View" button next to the author
+   - View author profile: Click "View" next to the author
-   - View author's books: Click on "Books" button next to the author
+   - See books by the author: Click "Books" next to the author

-3. **Managing Books**
+3. **Book Management**
-   - View all books: Click on "View All Books"
+   - View all books: Click "View All Books"
-   - Add a new book: Click on "Add New Book"
+   - Add a new book: Click "Add New Book"
-   - Update a book: Click on "Edit" button next to the book
+   - Edit a book: Click "Edit" next to the book
-   - View book details: Click on "View" button next to the book
+   - View book details: Click "View" next to the book

 4. **Special Feature**
-   - View books with their authors through an inner join: Click on "Books with Authors"
+   - View a combined list of books and their authors using an SQL inner join: Click "Books with Authors"

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is distributed under the MIT License.
+For more information, see the LICENSE file included in the repository.

-## Acknowledgments
+## Credits

 - Spring Framework Team
-- Bootstrap Team
+- Bootstrap Developers
-- H2 Database
+- H2 Database Contributors